kouMatsumoto/ubuntu-setup-guide/README.md

 # Ubuntu-Setup-Guide
-### This is the setup guide for Ubuntu to develop Web focusing on Node.js.
+### This is the setup guide for Ubuntu to develop web-system focusing on Node.js.

 ---